MetaMakersCooperative/M2C_Yet_Another_Door_Controller/README.md

 - [espMqttClient](https://github.com/bertmelis/espMqttClient) commit: `70d3113` tag: `v1.7.0`
 - [AsyncTCP](https://github.com/mathieucarbou/AsyncTCP) commit: `b20e92e` tag: `v3.1.4`

+> AsyncTCP is still required even though it's not being used

 ## Commands (using CLI)

 > Note: `/dev/ttyUSB0` is the default device.
 Run the following command to see what device is being used: `arduino-cli board list`.
 Make sure to modify the commands below to match that device.